National Volunteer Week, 2023 | Meet one of our volunteers, Peter Debus

 I always thought that I’d do some sort of volunteering when I finished working.

 I always envisaged driving around in a minibus taking older people to outings.
 There is something about getting out and about – and driving – that appealed to me.
-So, I’m very excited to learn that I’m about to fulfil this dream and start driving a Baptcare minibus!
+So, I’m very excited to learn that I’m about to fulfil this dream and start driving a BaptistCare minibus!

 Hedley Sutton is an amazing place.
 Its grounds are spectacular and there’s even a nice café onsite!
-I’ve also been impressed by the variety of events offered, including musical performances, talks and Devotions delivered by Baptcare’s Spiritual Care team.
+I’ve also been impressed by the variety of events offered, including musical performances, talks and Devotions delivered by BaptistCare’s Spiritual Care team.

 Anything that surprised you about the volunteering experience?